 Allergan has issued a worldwide recall of its Biocell textured breast implants and tissue expanders, CNN reports.
 The products have been linked to a rare type of breast cancer: breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
 In April, France, Canada and the Netherlands all suspended or banned sales of textured breast implants.

-According to a statement released on May 2, 2019, the FDA concluded that while there are numerous reports linking textured breast implants with cancer, the risk was not high enough to justify taking the implants off the U.S. market.
+The Food & Drug Administration (FDA) requested that Allergan recall their breast implants and tissue expanders.
+This is an about-face from May, when the agency concluded that while there are numerous reports linking textured breast implants with cancer, the risk was not high enough to justify taking the implants off the U.S. market.

 Breast implants and cancer

 Patients choosing breast augmentation surgery have many types of implants from which to choose – saline, structured saline, silicone, smooth or textured.
 Textured implants are designed to form scar tissue around the implant, making it stick to the surface, which in turn makes the implants less likely to move around.
 Textured breast implants also decrease the risk of side effects that can result in hard or unnatural looking breasts.

 Despite these attributes, France, Canada and the Netherlands halted sales of the implant after studies on BIA ALCL revealed the increased risk.
 This is a rare cancer that forms within the scar tissue around the breast implant.
 While breast cancer affects the tissue of the breast, BIA-ALCL primarily affects the scar tissue only, but can spread to the lymph nodes if left untreated.

 Why did it take this long for the FDA to recommend a recall?
 Why did it take this long for Allergan to issue that recall?
 These breast implants have been linked to 480 cases of cancer and potentially as many as 32 deaths.
 What is the reason for leaving them in place with that risk?